Abstract submissions have now closed.

 The conference is proud to feature dedicated poster sessions to ensure that no idea gets missed.

 Before each poster session, you will have an opportunity to give a 1-minute, single-slide presentation to invite the audience to your poster.
-You will be asked to submit your slide shortly before the conference.

 5 BIG